-WORK BASED LEARNING Cooperative Education & Internships RULES / GUIDELINES
+WORK BASED LEARNING Cooperative Education & Internships

+RULES / GUIDELINES

-1. All Work Based Learning (WBL) students must have school WBL forms completed before starting the job/internship, and any student less than 18 years of age must also have a transferable work permit.
+1. All Work Based Learning (WBL) students must have school WBL forms completed and sign up for the school Remind App before starting the job/internship.
+Any student who is less than 18 years of age must also have a transferable work permit.